yungyuc/nsdhw_23sp/project/looksgreat/README.rst

 The system architecture consist of three parts:

-* A class serve as a interface between z3 API and our software.
+* A class serve as an interface between z3 API and our software.
 Since z3 is a general tool for many problems, this interface will help us develop easier.
 * A core part that transform the problem to SMT problem.
 * An interface that allow user to use the software.